🍽️ RESTAURANT INSURANCE SPECIALISTS

 What Happens After You Have The Right Coverage

 Picture six months from now.
 You've sat down with us on video and walked through your Texas operator profile together.
-Your subscriber-or-non-subscriber posture is settled deliberately — not by default — with Employer Liability tower sized to the actual direct-tort reality if you're non-subscriber, or subscriber pricing benchmarked against Texas Mutual baseline if you're subscriber.
+Your subscriber-or-non-subscriber posture is settled deliberately — not by default — with Employer Liability coverage sized to the actual direct-tort reality if you're non-subscriber, or subscriber pricing benchmarked against Texas Mutual baseline if you're subscriber.
 Your TABC safe-harbor documentation lives in operationally-observable records, not in a compliance binder.
-Your premises-liability tower across Houston, Dallas, Austin, and San Antonio is sized to Property Code § 33.001 comparative-fault reality, not to lease-allocation assumption.
-Your mixed-use exposure on Buffalo Bayou or Deep Ellum or Pearl District is mapped against the post-2025 Texas Supreme Court ruling.
+Your premises-liability coverage across Houston, Dallas, Austin, and San Antonio is sized to the Civil Practice and Remedies Code § 33.001 proportionate-responsibility reality, not to lease-allocation assumption.
 Your business interruption is sized to festival-cycle and hurricane-season recovery tails — SXSW, ACL, F1, Fiesta, Hurricane Harvey legacy — not to a 6-12 month commercial-line default.
 You know what's covered, what's excluded, and what your dec page actually pays on the claim types Texas operators see — not the claim types the renewal cycle was templated against.

 Carrier Partners